William J. Wilson House

 William J. Wilson House is a historic home located near Gastonia, Gaston County, North Carolina.
-It was built about 1824, and is a two-story, five bay, Federal style frame dwelling.
+It was built about 1824, and is a two-story, five-bay, Federal-style brick dwelling.
+Its brickwork is laid in Flemish bond.
 It has a side-gable roof and exterior brick end chimneys.
 It features a one-story, Late Victorian porch with porte cochere.

 It was listed on the National Register of Historic Places in 1976.